The PFR Pedagogy: How We Practice Getting Rich

 The Proof is in the Pudding

 At the end of the day, the results speak for themselves.
-The PFR Pedagogy is now taught from middle school through college, and these courses are regularly rated as the highest-referral classes by the students themselves.
+The students love the class.
+The PFR Pedagogy is now taught from middle school through college, and these courses are regularly rated by students as the most frequently referred classes.
+PFR provides instructor training to help their students achieve long-term wealth and personal security.

 Our approach helps teachers succeed because the teaching system does the heavy lifting.
 As much as I’d like to think I’m a great teacher, I know it’s really the system itself that makes me look good—and inspires me to be good.
-By the time our students leave, they don't just have financial facts; they have the hard-earned confidence and ingrained behaviors required to make great decisions in a dynamic, constantly changing world.
+By the time our students leave, they don't just have financial facts; they have confidence earned from practice and ingrained behaviors.
+They feel confident making great decisions in a dynamic, constantly changing world.

 Check out the PFR curriculum and tools: College and University